Συλλέκτης ροής

 Body and handling

-As you might expect, the GR IV Monochrome looks and handles exactly like the regular GR IV: it's a tiny camera for one with such a big sensor and yet it manages to put a lot of control at your fingertips without seeming too cramped.
+As you might expect, the GR IV Monochrome looks and handles exactly like the regular GR IV: it's a tiny camera for having such a big sensor and yet it manages to put a lot of control at your fingertips without seeming too cramped.
+The control logic is well worked through, as you'd expect for the eighth generation of a design (prior to 2013's GR, with its APS-C sensor, there were four iterations of GR Digital, which used a much smaller Type 1/1.7 sensor in a very similar body).

 The finish of the camera is also a little different, with a less textured matte black finish.
 The shutter button is also black and the GR logo on the front is a very dark grey, rather than white.
 The green LED ring around the power button is also white, to keep with the monochrome theme.
 Sadly, Ricoh has not borrowed the beautiful 'Monochrome' typography from its Pentax K-3 III Monochrome DSLR.